Arkanium77/drones/solution notes.md

 are not put in order and look terrible.
 By the way, I have no experience with writing them.
 Unit-testing, yes, of course, but I never had a chance to write integration tests.
 So don't pay too much attention to them, that's not what I would like to demonstrate, but what I need for work

+## Note 5.
+About periodic task

+> Introduce a periodic task to check drones battery levels and create history/audit event log for this.

+To be fair: I didn't understand the business purpose of this requirement at all.
+So I made a periodic task that literally polls the drones from time to time about their battery level and outputs this information to a separate log file.
+If you imagine that, for example, this information had to be sent to some other database to generate a report instead of the file appender, we could use, for example, kafka appender.
+Or collect the message in the desired format in the method and send it to some HTTP-endpoint.

+PS.
+For testing you can use ```auto-sync-cron: 0/5 * * * * *```